ggarper1/SmallCProjects/README.md

 1. If the array contains `opi`, swap the first and last elements in the array.
 2. Else, remove the last element of the array and push  to the end of the array.

 The input is read from a file containing in the first line the values for `N` and `M` separated by a space. `M` is the number of operations.
-After that, line ith contains the value for operation ith.
+After that, line i_th contains the value for operation i_th.

 **The Solution:** Simple problem.